Steamed glutinous rice - the seven colors of Sapa food

-With Nung people, Xoi Bay Mau (steamed glutinous rice with seven colors) is special food here.
-This dish is splendid with seven colors made from different natural leaves, including pink, vermilion, scarlet, bright green, yellow green, and banana leaf green and yellow.
+With Nung people, Xoi Bay Mau (steamed rice with seven colors) is special food here.
+This dish is splendid with seven colors made from different natural leaves, including pink, vermilion, scarlet, bright green, yellow green, and banana leaf and yellow.
 Each color has its own meaning.
 According to history of Nung Din people, each color in this steamed glutinous rice is one color of each month in the struggle of Nung Din people lasting from January to July here.
 Banana leaf green is the color of spring, scarlet is the color of blood of people who died for Nung Din people’s struggle, yellow is the color of agonies, vermilion is the color of the magnanimous victory of Nung Din People, etc.

 Lon Cap Nach - “Carried-under-arm” pork

 Lon Cap Nach or “carried-under-arm” pork is the specialty of Sapa.
 The pig is less than 10kg and free range, raised in the field or in the forest.
 The meat is fatless, tender and sweetish.
 Lon cap nach is usually grilled or roasted as the whole with a lot of herbs and spices.
 You will never forget the flavor of enjoying “carried-under-arm” pigs together with sipping a cup of Sapa wild cat apple wine.
 It is just simply the best of all Sapa foods.

 With cool climate, Sapa supplies vegetables around Vietnam.
 Sapa’s specialties such as white and green cauliflower, red beetroot, and chayote squash in Sapa’s temperate climate.
 Boiled chayote squash is served with roasted and crushed sesame and salt used to lightly dip the pieces into.